Ben's Engineering Blog

 Before we go into eliminating it we have to deal with the why?
 As well as the downsides that should occur in the alternative.

-Every time an update to state happens, the runtime needs to rebuild the UI whole tree.
+Every time an update to the state happens, the runtime needs to rebuild the UI whole tree.
 This is necessary to find that any of the nodes have changed, but the majority of the new UI hasn't changed and you have to create and store duplicate nodes.
-The UI can require evaluating expensive calculations that often returns the existing value.
+The UI can require evaluating expensive calculations that often return the existing value.

 Memoization partially solves this, parts of the tree can be wrapped and when compute them it looks for cached versions of the computation.
 While this solves the recreation time there is additional memory overhead to hold the cached results and hashing and lookup is not free.
 It is also developer overhead to realise what is static and independent.
 Extra explicit-ness in the syntax (unless a auto memoising compiler was added), just overall more complicated.